-Although IV infusions for Ketamine are a proven solution to treat the symptoms of a major depressive disorder, some researchers are also looking at the impact of Esketamine (a unique Ketamine Nasal Spray), which is a component of the general anesthetic Ketamine.
-One of the studies published in JAMA indicated that Ketamine-based Nasal Spray may help to rapidly improve the symptoms of depression.
+Although IV infusions for ketamine are a proven solution to treat the symptoms of major depressive disorder, some researchers are also looking at the impact of Esketamine (a unique nasal ketamine inhaler), which is a component of the general anesthetic Ketamine.
+One of the studies published in JAMA indicated that ketamine-based nasal spray may help to rapidly improve the symptoms of depression.

 Unpredictability of Ketamine Nasal Spray

-When Ketamine is administered through the nasal route, it will present hurdles to the drug before it can reach the blood stream.
-Therefore, the results from an Esketamine Therapy are, at best, unpredictable.
-When given through the nose, Ketamine will have to pass through the mucous membranes first.
+When intranasal ketamine for depression is administered, it will present hurdles before it can reach the bloodstream.
+Therefore, the results from an Esketamine therapy session are, at best, unpredictable.
+When given through the nose, ketamine will have to pass through the mucous membranes first.

-Unable to reach the blood stream, the drug must be suspended evenly and perfectly in a mist.
+Unable to reach the bloodstream, the drug must be suspended evenly and perfectly in a mist.
 Then the mist must evenly saturate the nostril’s mucous membranes.
-Further, the spray has been targeted accurately in order to land at the right spot and not run down the back of the patient’s throat.
+Further, the spray has to be targeted accurately in order to land at the right spot and not run down the back of the patient’s throat.
 The delivery has to be gentle enough to not get sneezed back out.

 Additionally, the Ketamine Spray will deliver a mist that provides a concentrated dose of the drug over just a few seconds of contact with the nostril’s mucous membranes.
 It provides only very brief contact with the delicate and vital brain systems, which require adequate time to alter for the better.

-In summary, when Ketamine is administered through a Nasal Spray (esketamine), there are too many if’s and but’s involved, whereas, intravenous Infusions of Ketamine are gradual, controlled and precise, allowing for much more predictable and controllable outcomes.
-Ketamine Infusion Therapy enables safe and slow exposure of the critical pathways to the drug for the stimulation of neuronal growth as well as rearborization.
+In summary, when ketamine is administered through a nasal spray (Esketamine), there are too many uncontrollable variables, whereas intravenous infusions of ketamine are gradual, controlled, and precise, allowing for much more predictable and controllable outcomes.
+Ketamine Infusion Therapy enables safe and slow exposure of the critical pathways to the drug for the stimulation of neuronal growth as well as re-arborization.

-IV infusions of Ketamine are the only possible route where 100 percent of the administered drug becomes available to the body and delivered 100 percent to the brain – where it needs to be to treat depression symptoms.
+IV infusions of ketamine are the only route of administration where 100 percent of the medicine becomes available to the body and is delivered to the brain – where it needs to be to treat depression symptoms.

 For more information about Ketamine Infusion Therapy treatments for depression, bipolar, anxiety, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD), fibromyalgia, pain syndromes and other conditions contact us at the Ketamine Clinics of Los Angeles in Southern California (Orange County) by clicking here or calling 310-270-0625